limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Application team environment, configuration and build out complete     | Green     | in progress; planned Oct.
 2018: NCA users will use salesforce in cloud to create new cases; will schedule burials at requested cemetaries, record to BOS database migration comes later
 Change management and comms plan approved (incl.
-VA training requirements)    | Green    | in progress All testing cheklists have been completed / met acceptance criteria (security and operations)     |      | ESCCBB decisions / tasks completed if applicable for connections              | Red      |  Blocker; require connections to VA BOS system; request was made months ago (Get date from Debbi)
+VA training requirements)    | Green    | in progress All testing cheklists have been completed / met acceptance criteria (security and operations)     |      | ESCCBB decisions / tasks completed if applicable for connections              | Green    |  need to build production then will request for connection
 Monitoring tools in place                 | Green    |
 Decommission plan approved                | Green        | plan in development ATO approved                | Green     | Expected early Oct.
 2018